 By reusing and recycling electronic equipment, we extend its useful life and reduce the amount of waste we send to landfill.

 Refurbishment and reuse are especially important for electronics and other e-waste because they often contain metals such as lead, mercury, cadmium, gold, and silver, which have multiple significant environmental impacts—from their initial mining to potential environmental contamination if they are not recycled or disposed of properly.

 Veritas prioritizes opportunities to reuse spare parts and relocate old inventory to avoid the purchase of new equipment.
 Equipment that has reached the end of its useful life is sent to responsible vendors for proper recycling.
 These vendors offer services such as hardware retrieval, asset tag and identifier removal, sorting, and environmentally responsible data wiping, cleaning, and destruction procedures.
 Veritas participates in a variety of take back for recycling programs for our appliances which vary depending on local regulations.

-For more information on collection and recycling in your area, visit the Veritas WEEE Compliance and Battery Recycling website.
+For more information on collection and recycling in your area, visit the Veritas Product Recycling website.

 We focus our supply chain responsibility program engagement on our Tier 1 suppliers, or those with whom we have a direct contract in place to provide us with services or material inputs for our finished goods.